lukasz-madon/awesome-remote-job/README.md

 #### Others
   1. [Coffitivity](https://coffitivity.com/) - Coffitivity recreates the ambient sounds of a cafe to boost your creativity and help you work better.
+  1. [Funretro](https://funretro.github.io/distributed) - Funretro is a retrospective online board for distributed teams.
   1. [Noisli](https://www.noisli.com/) - Noisli has a list of diferent ambient sounds that can be combined to boost creativity and focus.
   1. [Qbserve](https://qotoqot.com/qbserve/) - Time tracking automation: freelance project tracking, timesheets, invoicing & real-time productivity feedback (Mac).
   1. [Teleport Sundial](https://sundial.teleport.org) - Manage the locations and timezones of your distributed team.